Git Under the Hood, How it Actually Works

 Git’s Core Philosophy

-At its core, Git isn’t about “versions of files” — it’s about snapshots of content.
+Git isn’t about “versions of files”, it’s snapshots of content.

-Git stores snapshots — each commit is a complete snapshot of your project’s state (with deduplication for unchanged files).
+Git stores snapshots, each commit is a complete snapshot of your project’s state but in a clever way (deduplication for unchanged files).

 The .git Directory

-Whenever you run git init, Git creates a hidden .git folder — this is the entire repository.
-Your working directory is just a convenience layer.
+Whenever you run git init, Git creates a hidden .git folder, this is the entire repository.
+Your working directory is just an easy layer.

 Inside .git, you’ll find key components: